The program is in CEST time

 Manca, Jean

 Prof. Dr. Jean V. Manca is full professor experimental Physics at Universiteit Hasselt (Belgium).
 From 2001 to 2014 he was group leader of the research group ONE2 (‘Organic and Nanostructured Electronics & Energy Conversion’) at the Institute of Materials Research (IMO-IMOMEC) of Universiteit Hasselt and IMEC (Belgium).
-He has been Dean of the Faculty of Sciences (2009-2013), visiting scientist in Stanford University (2013) and MIT (2014) and co-founder of the spin-off company LUMOZA on large area printed electroluminescent displays.
-In 2015 he founded the cross-disciplinary research group “X-LAB” (www.x-lab.be) and started with the yearly X-FESTIVAL (www.x-festival.be).
-Activities of X-LAB involve the cross-disciplinary investigation (bio-)photovoltaics, bio-electricity and the exploration of novel (bio-inspired) concepts/ materials for energy conversion, sensing and next generation electro-optical applications towards a creative and sustainable future on earth and in space.
+He has been Dean of the Faculty of Sciences (2009-2013), visiting scientist in Stanford University/MIT (academic year 2013/2014) and co-founder of the spin-off company LUMOZA .
+In 2015 he founded the cross-disciplinary research group X-LAB (www.x-lab.be) with as mission statement “exploration and crossover towards a creative and sustainable future”.
+X-LAB aims to be a cross-roads where science, technology, art, and other disciplines can meet and cross-fertilize, with outreach activities such as X-FESTIVAL (www.x-festival.be).
+Long-term research activities of X-LAB involve the cross-disciplinary investigation (bio-)photovoltaics, bio-electricity and the exploration of novel (bio-inspired) concepts/ materials for energy conversion, sensing and next generation electro-optical applications towards a creative and sustainable future on earth and in space.

 Authors